 There are several reasons put forth by Sturtevant for this decline.
 The current educational system requires math mastery before the 9th grade.
 If this is not achieved then it will be difficult to run what is known as "The STEM Gauntlet."
-This refers to the complexity of technical education.
-From junior high to high school math and science courses get more technically complex.
+From junior high to high school, math and science courses get more technically complex.
 This leads to "losing" additional students at each step along the way.

 K-12 teacher quality in the United States is declining as are teaching salaries.
-Low pay means students will not be attracted to this profession which will lead, in turn, to labor shortages.
+Low pay means students will not be attracted to the teaching profession which will eventually lead to labor shortages.
 Teacher quality has been shown to be the primary determinant of student performance.
 Involved and enthusiastic teachers make a difference.

 Another shortcoming of the system is the lack of STEM emphasis in elementary schools.
 STEM issues must be addressed earlier in the educational pipeline, as early as elementary school.